maths/moodle-qtype_stack/doc/en/Authoring/Parsons.md

 1. The maxima function `parsons_encode(proof_steps)` will convert a list of `proof_steps` into a JSON string with hashed keys.
 2. The maxima function `parsons_deocde(ans1)` will convert a JSON string into a [proof construction function](../Proof/Proof_CAS_library.md).
 3. The maxima function `parsons_model_answer(ta, proof_steps)` takes the teacher's answer `ta` and a list of proof steps `proof_steps` and creates a JSON string which represents `ta` and lists any available (unused) strings from the `proof_steps` list.
 This function is needed to set up the "model answer" field in the inputs from a maxima representation of the proof.
+4. The maxima function `parsons_hash_map(proof_steps)` takes a two-dimensional steps array and returns a JSON string mapping original keys to their Base64 encodings.
+This is useful for interpresting students' answers in offline research.

 ### Block parameters: `height` and `width`